dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![Close the Add New Packages Window](images/09070-CloseAddNewPackagesWindow.png)

-1. Back in your ssh connection, run the following command to restart the Node-RED environment on the NUC.
+1. ***Back in your ssh connection to the NUC***, run the following command to restart the Node-RED environment on the NUC.
 This is necessary because the package that we just installed updated the resources available to Node-RED so it needs to be re-initialized:

     ```text
     systemctl restart node-red-experience
     ```

-1. Now, open the Node-RED development environment in the browser (Remember you can just point your browser to port 1880 on your NUC, eg: `http://your.nucs.ip.address:1880` where `your.nucs.ip.address is` your NUC's IP Address).
+1. Now, ***from your computer*** open the Node-RED development environment in the browser (Remember you can just point your browser to port 1880 on your NUC, eg: `http://your.nucs.ip.address:1880` where `your.nucs.ip.address is` your NUC's IP Address).
 If you already had it open, make sure to refresh it.
 In the list of nodes on the left, you should see a new "**cloud**" category, and within it the "**azureiothub**" node:

     <blockquote>
       <strong>Note</strong>: if the "<strong>cloud</strong>" category and "<strong>azureiothubnode</strong>" node don't appear, you may need to manually install the "<strong>node-red-control-azureiothubnode</strong>" package on the NUC.
 If that is necessary, ssh into the NUC, and from the prompt run the following two commands:<br/>